 Afrofuturism and advertising:

-Africa is being sold to Africans with little to no consideration of geography, language, history, the variety of cultures on this continent, social structures and the political climates of different countries.
-Goods and services are sold without consideration of how they’re going to live in those different spaces.
+There’s little to no consideration of geography, language, history, the variety of cultures on this continent, social structures and the political climates of different countries.
+Goods and services are sold without consideration of how they’re going to live and be used in those different spaces.
 African marketers are turning Africa into a country through these “one size fits all” communications.
 By homogenizing Africa the people behind these communications erase people and spaces because they don’t fit into their “afrocentric” interpretation of Africa.

 Branding is a powerful tool and with it, international and African brands can use it to drive conversation and position Africa in a better light.
 We as marketers have a lot of power when it comes to shaping perception and culture and to a certain extent morality and ethics.
 And when developing these communication strategies, we have to be responsible and progressive.